 Soup Friday: Cafe Fresco - Chicken Chili

-And just like that, a new season of Soup Friday has arrived.
-During my lunch break, I walked on 2nd Street and saw another business has closed.
-It feels like every time I stroll down 2nd Street another building is being boarded up.
-Like the city of Harrisburg, 2nd Street feels like a shell of its former shelf.
-The city is deteriorating, yet leadership and high prices remain.
-I eventually end up at a classic lunch spot, Cafe Fresco.
-The menu contained two soup options.
-One was chili and the other was the much more elegant chicken chili.
+I eventually ended up at a classic lunch spot, Cafe Fresco.
+The menu contained two soup options: chili and the more elegant, poultry-forward chicken chili.
 Without hesitation, I picked the latter.
 I love a traditional chili, but in my opinion, a traditional chili does not count as soup.
-I let stews and chowders fall under the soup umbrella, but I refuse to acknowledge chili’s existence on Soup Friday primarily due to its lack of broth, stock or cream.
+As a dignified gatekeeper of soup, I permit stews and chowders to fall under the soup umbrella, but I refuse to acknowledge chili’s existence on Soup Friday primarily due to its lack of broth, stock, or cream.
 Despite its nomenclature, the chicken chili is a broth-based soup and thus is qualified to be reviewed.
 To quench my thirst after a long walk of two blocks, I ordered a soft drink as well.

 The dynamic duo.